When a patient or parent brings in a new insurance card, you can update their insurance policies quickly and easily.

 What About the Other Fields?
 Is There Anything Else You Should Worry About?

-PCC configures standard settings to meet all of these needs when your practice goes online, and will make adjustments at any time to ensure that your claims go out clean and get paid.
-Contact your Client Advocate for assistance.
+PCC configures standard settings to meet all of these needs when your practice goes online, and we will help you make adjustments at any time to ensure that your claims go out clean and get paid.
+Contact PCC Support for assistance.